The Enduring Spirit of Santiago: Lessons from “The Old Man and the Sea”

 The Decision to Go Far

 After a fruitless 84‑day drought, Santiago believes that the sea’s bounty lies beyond familiar waters.
-He chooses to venture deeper, trusting his instincts and his experience Simple, but easy to overlook.. -
+He chooses to venture deeper, trusting his instincts and his experience Most people skip this — try not to.. -

 The First Bite